balamurugansanthanaraj/jenkins-shared-library/README.md

 ### 2. Setup Environment
 - Sets up Python environment using pyenv or conda
-- Creates virtual environment
+- Creates virtual environment using uv
-- Upgrades pip and installs basic tools
+- Installs uv package manager if not available

 ### 3. Version Bump (Conditional)
 - Only runs when PR title is available